 Firefighting’s Finest was started as a side gig by a few fellow firefighters back in 2001.
 Nate Douglas, now Fleet Director at Firefighting’s Finest, knew that in order to beat the competition, the company would have to deliver an elevated experience through its frontline teams.
 To do so, they would need to hire and train the right personnel and hold them to strict standards like uniform appearance and on-time performance.
 And it worked—Firefighting’s Finest caught on like wildfire.
 The company’s laser-focused attention to detail and customer-centric approach turned a side gig into a premier moving company with a 47-vehicle fleet stretching across Dallas, Houston, and Austin, Texas.

-By integrating Motive’s fleet management solutions, Firefighter’s Finest has reduced high-risk driving behavior with the DRIVE score, improved coaching via real driving examples, and has taken a data-driven approach to rewarding good drivers each month.
+By integrating Motive’s fleet management solutions, Firefighter’s Finest has reduced high-risk driving behavior with the Motive Safety Score, improved coaching via real driving examples, and has taken a data-driven approach to rewarding good drivers each month.

 As Firefighting’s Finest began to expand operations, the company turned to fleet management solutions to support its quality service levels and streamline daily operations.
 Before Motive, Firefighting’s Finest worked with another telematics company but said that experience was painfully fragmented.
 First, because that former vendor didn’t offer an integrated platform.
 And second, they didn’t offer a dual-facing camera to provide instant detection of high-risk behaviors.